pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/README.md

 To conclude workshop, we learnt how to use, plan, design, verify, adopt and analyze **Application specific FPGA**.

-## How does the FPGA Fabric design workshop learnings align with my present skills [Future plan](https://github.com/pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/blob/main/Add-Ons/Allign-fpga-course-with-myskills.md)
+## How does the FPGA Fabric design workshop learnings align with my present skills?
+[Future plan](https://github.com/pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/blob/main/Add-Ons/Allign-fpga-course-with-myskills.md)

+Credits - VSD and Team